Erythema Nodosum (cont.)

 Usually, erythema nodosum is a straightforward, simple diagnosis for a doctor to make by examining a patient and noting the typical firm area of raised tenderness that is red along with areas which have had lesions resolved, which might show a bruised-like appearance.
 It does not typically require other investigative tests.

 Sometimes a biopsy is done for confirmation.
-For example, if a patient presented with an isolated, nodule and a doctor was unable to make a diagnosis based on its appearance.
+For example, if a patient presents with an isolated, nodule and a doctor is unable to make a diagnosis based on its appearance.
 The biopsy of the deeper layers of tissue of skin can prove that it is erythema nodosum.

 Find out what women really need.